davidmbochi/spring-civo-cloud/README.md

 kubectl apply -f ingress.yaml
 ```
 ## Test the application
 With this in place, your application is now deployed to Civo Kubernetes cluster.
-To verify your application is working as expected go to `spring.boot-app.<cluster ID>.k8s.civo.com`.
+To verify your application is working as expected go to `spring.boot-app.<YOUR_CLUSTER_ID>.k8s.civo.com`.

 As a result, the following JSON response should be returned on the browser.